hathibelagal-dev/instantpolyglot/docs/eng/Welsh.md

 - **byddwch chi** (you will be, plural/formal)
 - **byddan nhw** (they will be)

-### Aspect: "Gwneud" (to do/make) as an Auxiliary
+### Aspect: “Gwneud” (to do/make) as an Auxiliary

-Welsh often uses the verb "gwneud" as an auxiliary to emphasize or question an action:
+Welsh often uses the verb “gwneud” as an auxiliary to emphasize or question an action:

 - **Gwnes i ganu** (I did sing)
 - **Wnes ti ganu?** (Did you sing?)